Martin-Hin/studyNotes/docs/learning-journey/deploying.md

 ### Setup github workflow

-Create a `yml` to automate the deployment of the main branch
+To automate the workflow a `yml` file has to be written and instructions set.
+In `yml` file we declare the event the jobs and the steps that should be taken.
+In my case the event is when the new changes are pushed to the main branch.
+This deploys the new code on Github automatically following a set of steps.

+#### How Deployment actually works